leemengtw/cat-recognition-train/README.md

 that is able to recognize cats and deploy it in order to simulate(or at least practice) how to actually deploy a ML model in real world.

+We will also use [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) to visualize how our model is learning to gain more insight.

 ## Table of contents
 - Build environment (on mac)
 - Train a Convolutional Neural Network as image classifier
+- Visualizing Learning using Tensorboard
 - Build a Flask application
     * Allow users upload images
     * Make predictions using trained model
 - Deploy the application on Heroku

 ## Build environment (on mac)
 We will use python 3.6 and [pyenv](https://github.com/pyenv/pyenv) to management our environment.